Jlebours/WikipediaExtractor_Python/README.md

 ### For Users
 * Python interpreter 3.8 or 3.9
 * Python IDE : PyCharm, Visual Studio Code, etc..
-* for installing and testing we are inviting you to click on, this below link [Install.md](https://github.com/Jlebours/WikipediaExtractor_Python/blob/master/INSTALL.md)
+* For installation and test we are inviting you to click on, this below link [Install.md](https://github.com/Jlebours/WikipediaExtractor_Python/blob/master/INSTALL.md)